blackducksoftware/horizon/README.md

 - Vendor Horizon into your Golang app.
 - Programmatically define an application that will be deployed to a Kubernetes-based cluster using the objects we provide, using the objects in this repository.
 - Start the Horizon deployer from inside your own Golang-based container.
-- Optionally send a controller that will be run after all defined parts of the application are deployed succesfully.
+- Optionally send a controller that will be run after all defined parts of the application are deployed successfully.

 ## License